johntmunger/vue-vuex-firebase/README.md

 # List Manager with Data Collections

-> A Vue.js, Vuex, Store Manager
+> A Vue.js, Vuex, Firebase JS

-This single page application allows for updates to the data collection, and will eventually persist to localStorage.
+This single page application is fetching a data collection from Firebase JS.
+There will eventually be UI components to allow users to add and update the collection.
 The app uses Bootstrap for frontend CSS styling and Vuex for data and state management.

 ## Build Setup